 On August 1, 2016, Autodesk released a fix in Revit 2016/2017 software that eliminates a file-corruption problem we reported in late May.
 The problem occurred when both Ideate Sticky and UNIFI Content Management were installed on Revit 2016 or 2017.
-This fix, combined with the updated version of Ideate Sticky that we released in May, means that no one should experience the problem again.
+The Revit fix combined with the updated version of Ideate Sticky released in May solved the problem.

 To ensure that your Revit projects continue to run smoothly, we’re providing an overview of the issue and links to the Autodesk Revit and Ideate Sticky update releases.
-We encourage all Ideate Sticky users to download both.
+We encourage all Ideate Sticky users to download both at the links provided below.

 Overview of the Issue